Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 For this:
 1. select the module that will collect information about all classes and from which the report generation will be launched. let's call such a module **merging module**.
 We recommend using the root module (root Gradle project) as a **merging module**.
+  Note: running `koverHtmlReport` in merging module will automatically run tests in all dependent modules.
-2. add dependencies in the **merging module** to all other modules whose classes should be included in the merged report
+2. add dependencies in the **merging module** to all other modules whose classes and coverage counters should be included in the merged report
 ```kotlin
 dependencies {
     kover(project(":moduleA"))